By Terry Weinheimer, The Weinheimer Group Inc

 Large area delamination: a condition resulting from the breakdown of the latex or other agent used to bond the primary and secondary backs

 Latex: A water emulsion of synthetic rubber, natural rubber, or other polymer.
-In carpet, latex is used for laminating secondary backings to tufted carpet, back coating carpet and rugs, and for manufacturing formed cushion.
+In carpet, latex is used for laminating secondary backings to tufted carpet.
+Also, back coating carpet and rugs, and for manufacturing formed cushion.
 Almost all carpet latex consists of styrene-butadiene synthetic rubber (SBR) compounded with large quantities of powder fillers.
 The later are most often whiting, which is calcium carbonate.
 Latex is the raw material from which rubber is made.